 You can complete and submit these questions before the exam starts.

-- (a) What is your full name?
+(a) What is your full name?

-- (b) What is your Berkeley email?
+(b) What is your Berkeley email?

-- (c) What is your student ID number?
+(c) What is your student ID number?

+' '

-- (d) When are you taking this exam?
+(4) When are you taking this every?

+(d)

-- Tuesday 7pm PST
+○ Tuesday 7pm PST

-- \bigcirc Wednesday 8am PST
+○ Wednesday 8am PST

-- \bigcirc Other
+Other

-- (e) Honor Code: All work on this exam is my own.
+(e) Honor Code: All work on this exam is my own.

 By writing your full name below, you are agreeing to this code:

 (f) Important: You must copy the following statement exactly into the box below.
-Failure to do so may result in points deducted on the exam.
+Failure to do s in points deducted on the exam. o may result

 "I certify that all work on this exam is my own.
-I acknowledge that collaboration of any kind is forbidden, and that I will face severe penalties if I am caught, including at minimum, harsh penalties to my grade and a letter sent to the Center for Student Conduct."
+I acknowledge that collaboration of any kind and that I will face severe penalties if I am caught, including at minimum, harsh penalties and a letter sent to the Center for Student Conduct."